-- Building a good, strong relationship with the community through influential people; - Demonstrating a caring attitude in the community and participating in community life; - Integrating education and counselling against FGM/C into day-to-day practice as doctors, nurses, midwifes and public health officers; - Identifying and collaborating with influential leaders and other key individuals and groups within the community; - Interacting with individual people or groups in the community; - Forging partnership with CSOs and organised community groups that may have a stake in FGM/C or other harmful traditional practices; - Conducting small focus group discussions; - Enrolling, training and using volunteers and peer health educators in the community; - Assisting people to think through the practice of FGM/C and its effects on health and on human rights; - Identifying resources within the community that could be used in FGM/C prevention programmes/activities; - Suggesting strategies for changing the practice, e.g. a culturally acceptable alternative ceremony to mark the rite of passage; and training women, men and youth in problem-solving skills; - Supporting individuals and families to cope with the problems of FGM/C and with adjusting to change; - Using other good communication practices of proven effectiveness in the country/community; - Working through credible agents and intermediaries in the community.
+- Building a good, strong relationship with the community through influential people; - Demonstrating a caring attitude in the community and participating in community life; - nurses, midwifes and public health officers; - Identifying and collaborating with influential leaders and other key individuals and groups within the community: - Interacting with individual people or groups in the community; - Forging partnership with CSOs and organised community groups that may have a stake in FGM/C or other harmful traditional practices; - Conducting small focus group discussions; - Enrolling, training and using volunteers and peer health educators in the community; - Assisting people to think through the practice of FGM/C and its effects on health and on human rights: - · Identifying resources within the community that could be used in FGM/C prevention programmes/activities: - Suggesting strategies for changing the practice, e.g. a culturally acceptable alternative ceremony to mark the rite of passage; and training women, men and youth in problem-solving skills; - change: - Using other good communication practices of proven effectiveness in the country/community; - Working through credible agents and intermediaries in the community.